 Author, editor, publisher, educator, professional writer, journalist.

-Both minor and major studies integrate the technical, creative and conceptual skills to create design outcomes that meet client requirements, whilst engaging with industry networks and sources as part of a developing professional practice.
+The major integrates the technical, creative and conceptual skills to create design outcomes that meet client requirements, whilst engaging with industry networks and sources.
 A framework of design theory and practice and the ability to analyse and synthesise information from a range of sources to generate design solutions underpins this.

-Art Direction, Creative Director, Advertising, publishing, book layout design, magazine layout, illustration.
+Art director, creative director, advertising executive, publishing, book layout design, magazine layout, illustration.
 Leisure and tourism industries, product design, photographic editing, community services.

 Do you love to create your own stories, worlds, props and characters, and bringing these to life?
 Do you want to learn how to visualise complex information and concepts in a way that fosters efficient and effective understanding of it?

-The major in 3D Design and Animation will provide you with theory, skills and hands-on experiences you need to take on a career in 3D design or animation for interactive media, visualisation, film, TV, games, advertising and information/education.
+The Animation and Visualisation major will provide you with theory, skills and hands-on experiences you need to take on a career in 3D design or animation for interactive media, visualisation, film, TV, games, advertising and information/education.